 Perhaps it’s helpful to remember that when we provide strong leadership… not just friendship... we see:

 Too frequently, all of us slip into the habit of addressing symptoms rather than core causes.
-When we do so, we find ourselves endlessly spinning our wheels, dealing with recurring symptoms, as well as ones that continuously erupt in new and unpredictable ways.
+When we do so, we find ourselves endlessly spinning our wheels, dealing with recurring symptoms as well as symptoms that continuously erupt in new and unpredictable ways.

 Real and lasting solutions to recurring family issues involve taking strategic steps toward reestablishing loving authority in the home.
 The first step involves asking the following questions:

 - Are we setting enough limits that we can actually enforce?

 - Are we enforcing these limits with empathy and logical consequences rather than trying to do so with empty threats and lectures?

 - Are the kids able to manipulate us… their parents… against each other?